 The Assistive Technology minor is designed for students in health sciences and biomedical engineering programs but is available to any undergraduate student at Duquesne University, regardless of major.
 There are no prerequisites for enrollment in this minor and there is no restriction on credit-sharing between majors and minors, the University Core Curriculum, or a School's or the College's Core Curriculum.
 The minor must be completed with a minimum grade point average of 3.0.
 Only students who have been accepted into the minor may be enrolled in the courses in the minor.

-The minor requires 15 credits of classroom and laboratory work:
+The minor requires 15 credits of classroom and laboratory work.
+Find out more about what is covered in each assistive technology course!

 9 credits from Fabrication and Rapid Prototyping